-The University Counseling Center oversees the Collegiate Recovery Community (CRC) to recovering students and their allies who are interested in making positive changes regarding their alcohol and/or other substance use.
+The University Counseling Center oversees the Collegiate Recovery Community (CRC) for recovering students and their allies who are interested in making positive changes regarding their alcohol and/or other substance use.

-The mission of the CRC is to help students achieve their academic, personal, and professional goals, while participating in the collegiate experience without the negative consequences of substance use.
-The CRC is overseen by a committee of members, including the UCC Coordinator of Drug and Alcohol Services, and other partners (faculty/staff) across campus.
+The mission of the CRC is to help students achieve their academic, personal, and professional goals while participating in the collegiate experience without the negative consequences of substance use.
+A committee of members, including the UCC coordinator of drug and alcohol services and other partners (faculty/staff) from across campus oversees the CRC.

 Our meeting times vary each semester; please contact the University Counseling Center for the schedule of meetings and events.
 Our newly decorated space is above the Eckelkamp Center for Campus Ministry in room 227, near the Office of Student Responsibility and Community Standards and the University Counseling Center.

 The SOBER@SLU space is where we hold meetings, but participants can also hang out on their own time to study, play video games, watch Netflix, or just relax in a quiet and substance-free environment.

 The CRC hosts a variety of events, such as bowling outings, movie nights, 12-step meetings with pizza and community service projects.
-These drug/alcohol free events are hosted both on the Saint Louis University campus and in locations around the St. Louis area, sometimes in conjunction with other local universities.
+These drug- and alcohol-free events are hosted both on the Saint Louis University campus and in locations around the St. Louis area, sometimes in conjunction with other local universities.
 All of our programming is designed to provide:

 - Fellowship: A safe place to meet like-minded people, hang out, study or just relax.